-The first versions of the GLOBE v3 projects were compiled in early 2020.
-They involve both a consolidation of previous variants and the addition of new ideas, together with a closer integration of the codes used in the STAGE (single country) and global models.

-The GLOBE model is part of a suite of models that include a single country model (STAGE - a development of the PROVIDE model that was developed from the USDA ERS model) and a range of teaching models - the SMOD suite.
+The ANARRES model is a descendant of GLOBE v3.
+It involves a consolidation of behavioural relationships from previous variants and the addition of new ideas, together with a closer integration of the codes used in the STAGE (single country) and global models.
+It is part of a suite of models that include a single country model (STAGE - a development of the PROVIDE model that was developed from the USDA ERS model) and a range of teaching models - the SMOD suite.
 All these model use a (overwhelmingly) common set of notation and formats.